shangril/crero/README.md

 Apply previous steps 1-5

-1. download php-getid3/ from GetID3.org (1.x version should always work.
-Very old (2012 or so) 1.x are known to not work with PHP8) and put it at INSTALL ROOT/php-getid3
+1. A subset of GetID3 is now bundled with Crero in the Redist-LGPL directory.
+Separate download of GetID3 is no longer required.
+Please note that if you run your free download tier on a separate server, you'll need CreRo's ./Redist-LGPL and ./api at the top of your target install directory.

 2. put your audio in INSTALL ROOT/api/audio (same basename flac ogg mp3 with correct artist, album, title and comment tags)

-3. update ''clewnapiurl'' to http://your server/install path/api/api.php and ''clewnaudiourl'' to http://your server/install path/api/audio/ (mind the trailing slash)
+3. update ''clewnapiurl'' to http://your server/install_path/api/api.php and ''clewnaudiourl'' to http://your server/install_path/api/audio/ (mind the trailing slash)

 4. Same as previous scenario steps 8 and 9

 ## Provide streaming only albums

-1. same id3 download as previous scenario step 1
+1. same GetID3 absence of download as previous scenario step 1

 2. same audio upload as previous scenario step 2 but in INSTALL ROOT/z